j04chim/j04chim/README.md

 # read.me

 > [!WARNING]
 > I do not use Github.
-You can find all my repositories on my server: https://meowf.fr/forge/joachim.
+You can find my projects on my server: https://meowf.fr/forge/joachim.

 Hoi, I type words into text files, and the computer does things.
 Most of the stuff I do is theoretical, and I do not often put it into practice.
 Most of the code here was hastily put together to test random ideas.